TheMTank/GridUniverse/README.md

 You should see a small window that automatically plays "Space Invaders" if everything is working correctly.

 For a general documentation on how the environment works refer to the [official documentation](https://gym.openai.com/docs).

-## Running GridWorld

-To see how the environment is used explore the code within:

-`examples/gridworld_alg_examples.py`

-`examples/gridworld_env_examples.py`

-The `run_default_gridworld()` function shows the simplest way to use the environment.
-For more info check the [GridWorld Documentation](https://github.com/beduffy/RL_problems/tree/master/docs/GridWorld.md)

 ## API Reference